Ngwah Desmond Ngwah Desmond

 Understand basic SEO principles (title tags, image compression, sitemaps)

-Ask what steps they take to make the site rank and load fast. - Ask About Support & HandoverWill you be trained to manage your site?
+7. Ask About Support & HandoverWill you be trained to manage your site?
 Will they be available for future updates?

 Look for: